-A person with lived experience shared his journey living with stage III resectable melanoma, who had experience with neo-adjuvant and adjuvant pembrolizumab, a comparator for this reimbursement review.
-Diagnosed in 2019, he underwent three treatments with pembrolizumab before surgery, which was deemed successful after removing 54 lymph nodes, and tests showed no remaining cancer.
+A person with lived experience with neoadjuvant and adjuvant pembrolizumab (a comparator for this Reimbursement Review) shared his journey living with stage III resectable melanoma.
+Diagnosed in 2019, he underwent 3 treatments with pembrolizumab before surgery, which was deemed successful after removing 54 lymph nodes, and tests showed no remaining cancer.
 He continued treatment after his surgery for 1 year.
 He described managing fatigue and minor side effects while continuing to work full-time over the course of his treatment.
 He emphasized the importance of his medical team's guidance in choosing the treatment and stressed the value of treatment options in improving outcomes and quality of life for patients and their families.